-The People and Culture Committee, a committee of the MWLR Board, oversees the application and implementation of the executive remuneration policy.
+The People and Culture Committee, a committee of the MWLR Board, oversees the application and implementation of the Executive Remuneration policy.

-Basic pay principles:
+Basic pay principles

-Pay principles offer clarity and guide decisions around executive remuneration that ensure fair, competitive and appropriate pay for the markets in which MWLR operates.
+Pay principles offer clarity and guide decisions around executive remuneration that ensure fair, competitive, and appropriate pay for the markets in which MWLR operates.
 MWLR's executive pay principles aim:

-- To pay Executives at a level commensurate with their contribution to MWLR and appropriately based on skill, experience and performance achieved. - The level of remuneration paid is considered appropriate for motivation and retention of the calibre of executive required to ensure the successful formation and delivery of MWLR's strategy and management of the environments in which it operates. - Executive remuneration is set having regard to typical pay levels at companies of a similar size and role complexity. - When reviewing remuneration, the Committee considers all relevant factors, including: - Prevailing market and economic conditions; - o Organisational performance and individual experience and contribution - o Internal equity and pay parity - Accurate benchmark position and job size - Market benchmark survey results - Public Service Commission guidance
+- MWLR's executive pay principles aim to pay Executives at a level commensurate with their contribution to MWLR and appropriately based on skill, experience and performance achieved. - The level of remuneration paid is considered appropriate for motivation and retention of the calibre of executive required to ensure the successful formation and delivery of MWLR's strategy and management of the environments in which it operates. - Executive remuneration is set having regard to typical pay levels at companies of a similar size and role complexity. - When reviewing remuneration, the Committee considers all relevant factors, including: - Prevailing market and economic conditions - o Organisational performance and individual experience and contribution - Internal equity and pay parity - Accurate benchmark position and job size - Market benchmark survey results - Public Service Commission guidance.

-Executive pay position and structure:
+Executive pay position and structure

 - MWLR participates in industry and profession-based market salary surveys using external remuneration consultants to understand what the market is paying for roles like ours. - Executive remuneration consists of Base Salary and Benefits, which makes up Total Remuneration.
-In 2017/18 year and 2018/19 year remuneration included an At Risk component.
-For the 2019/20 year and onwards there is no At Risk component to the Salary Package. - The Base Salary and Total Remuneration Position in Range of individual executives are reviewed against the All Organisations Base Salary Market Median Line and the All Organisations Total Remuneration Market Median Line.
+In the 2017/18 and 2018/19 years, remuneration included an At Risk component, but from the 2019/20 year there has not been an At Risk component to the Salary Package. - The Base Salary and Total Remuneration Position in Range of individual executives are reviewed against the All Organisations Base Salary Market Median Line and the All Organisations Total Remuneration Market Median Line. - MWLR aims to position executive remuneration at the appropriate Position in Range (PIR) of the relevant All Organisations Market Median Line.
+Experienced executives are positioned at a 90-120% PIR. - Base salary increases are capped at 120% PIR of the All Organisations Base Salary Market Median Line and one-off performance payments may be considered in this regard.

-- MWLR aims to position executive remuneration at the appropriate Position in Range (PIR) of the relevant All Organisations Market Median Line.
-Experienced executives are positioned at a 90-120% PIR. - Base salary increases are capped at 120% PIR of the All Organisations Base Salary Market Median Line and one-off performance payments may be considered in this regard. - Total executive renumeration for the 2019/20 financial year excluding CEO remuneration was \$2,405,305 (FY 2018/19: \$2,258,205).
-This includes the renumeration of the 8 leadership team individuals, the BioHeritage Director and the CEO of Toitū Envirocare.
+• Total executive remuneration for the 2020/21 financial year excluding CEO remuneration was \$2,585,762 (FY2019/20: \$2,405,305).
+This includes the remuneration of the 11 leadership team individuals, the BioHeritage Director, and the CEO of Toitū Envirocare.

-FY2019/20 Chief Executive's Remuneration Structure
+FY2020/21 Chief Executive's Remuneration Structure

-The Board has elected, in the interests of transparency, to disclose the structure of the CEO's remuneration package over a three-year period, including the amount that will apply in 2020/21.
-For 2019/20 year the CEO was paid a package totalling \$499,372, which included an annual increment of 2% that was approved in the previous year, and a one-off \$10,000 discretionary bonus relating to his Chairing of the Science New Zealand Board for two years 2017-19.
-In the table below the variance and higher banding indicated for 2019/20 relate to leave calculated and paid in September 2019 in accordance with the Holiday's Act.
+The Board elected last year, in the interest of transparency, to disclose the structure of the CEO's remuneration package over a 3-year period.
+For the 2020/21, year the CEO was paid a package totalling \$493,375.
+In the table below the variance and higher banding indicated for 2019/20 relate to leave calculated and paid in September 2019 in accordance with the Holidays Act, which is based on average earnings over the prior 12 months.

 No annual increment in the CEO's package has been made at the time of publishing this report, consistent with our practice for senior managers' remuneration in the current year.
-Therefore, in 2020/21 the CEO's total remuneration is \$489,372, including \$14,848 benefits relating to Kiwisaver and insurance.
+Therefore, in 2020/21 the CEO's total remuneration is \$493,375, including \$17,668 benefits relating to KiwiSaver and insurance.